Identification enhanced generalised linear model estimation with nonignorable missing outcomes: Identification condition

 where

 \end{theorem} A vital implication of Theorem \ref{identify} is that the identifiability of the model is equivalent to that of $\varphi(\bm{\alpha},\beta,\bm{\gamma})$.
-Furthermore, the model identification of $\varphi$ can be verified with respect to only $\beta$.
-Based on Theorem \ref{identify}, we can conveniently check the identification condition for almost all distributions that belong to the exponential family, even if the covariates $\bm{x}$ contain both discrete and continuous variables.
-If the covariates $\bm{x}$ contain only discrete variables, we can ascertain whether the number of unknown variables $(\bm{\alpha}^{\top},\beta)^{\top}$ is less than or equal to the number of values obtained by the covariates $\bm{x}$.
-Additionally, we provide Corollary \ref{normal identification}, which specifically assumes that the outcome model follows a normal distribution because it requires careful attention, as detailed further in Example \ref{normal ex}.
+Furthermore, the model identification of $\varphi$ can be verified only with respect to $\beta$.
+Based on Theorem \ref{identify}, we can conveniently check the identification conditions for almost all distributions belonging to the exponential family even if the covariates $\bm{x}$ contain both discrete and continuous variables.
+When the covariates $\bm{x}$ contain only discrete variables, we can determine whether the number of unknown variables $(\bm{\alpha}^{\top},\beta)^{\top}$ is less than or equal to the number of values taken by the covariates $\bm{x}$.
+Additionally, we provide Corollary \ref{normal identification}, which specifically assumes that the outcome model follows a normal distribution because it requires careful attention, as detailed in Example \ref{normal ex}.